-This agenda item considers regulatory provisions to facilitate the deployment of Earth stations in motion (ESIMs) operating in the fixed-satellite service (FSS).
-This agenda item introduces a potential for increased interference to the EESS (passive) in the frequency band 50.2-50.4 GHz.
-It is worth noting that the frequency band 50.2-50.4 GHz corresponds to a reference window for atmospheric temperature profiling (surface temperature).
+This agenda item considers regulatory provisions to facilitate the deployment of Earth stations in motion (ESIMs) in the Earth-to-space direction by aeronautical and maritime ESIMs communicating with GSO and NGSO space stations operating in the fixed-satellite service (FSS).
+This agenda item introduces a potential for increased aggregate interference to the EESS (passive) in the frequency band 50.2-50.4 GHz by changing the way that FSS uses the frequency bands to which it is allocated by allowing operation of ESIMs.

+WMO has concerns regarding the protection of EESS (passive) in the frequency band 50.2- 50.4 GHz, which corresponds to a reference window for atmospheric temperature profiling (surface temperature) that is essential for weather prediction, the Early Warnings for All initiative, and climate monitoring.

 It should be noted that in this frequency band, both footnote RR No. 5.340 and Resolution 750 (Rev. WRC-19) apply.
-Resolution 750 (Rev. WRC-19) emphasizes the critical importance of long-term protection of the EESS (passive) in the frequency bands 23.6-24 GHz, 31.3-31.5 GHz, 50.2-50.4 GHz, 52.6-54.25 GHz and 86-92 GHz to weather prediction, the Early Warnings for All initiative, and climate monitoring.
+Resolution 750 (Rev. WRC-19) emphasizes the critical importance of long-term protection of the EESS (passive) in various frequency bands including 50.2-50.4 GHz.

-Resolution 750 (Rev. WRC-19) already contains unwanted emissions limits applicable to FSS (Earth-to-space) in the bands 49.7-50.2 GHz and 50.4-50.9 GHz for the protection of EESS (passive) in the band 50.2-50.4 GHz.
-These limits were determined for traditional FSS fixed Earth stations, and these limits may not be appropriate for ESIMs.
+Resolution 750 (Rev. WRC-19) already contains mandatory unwanted emission limits applicable to FSS (Earth-to-space) in the bands 49.7-50.2 GHz and 50.4-50.9 GHz for the protection of EESS (passive) in the band 50.2-50.4 GHz.
+These limits were determined for traditional FSS Earth stations, and these limits may not be appropriate for ESIMs.